Photography as A Career

 Cons: It’s one of the most cutthroat, high-pressured industries in existence, and it’s usually not very glamorous.

-Want to shoot thousands of photographs of a meticulously made-up office worker looking happy/sad/frustrated/tired at their desk?
+Want to shoot thousands of photographs of a meticulously made-up office workers looking happy/sad/frustrated/tired at their desk?
 If so, becoming a stock photographer is definitely the job for you.

 Pros: The earnings can be off the chart if you build up a massive library and strike lucky with some highly resellable images (and that’s the thrill of the chase).